OliverStoll/WoT-IoT-Playground/device-blueprint/README.md

 - **Sleep**: The sleep action type is used to pause the execution of the action for a specific amount of time.
 - **Condition**: The condition action type is used to execute an action based on a condition.
 The condition is specified in the configuration file.
 - **Make_request**: The make_request action type is used to send a request to a specific URL.
 This is a special action used to control devices from the backend.
-- **Shut_down**: The shut_down action type is used to shut down the device.
+- **Shutdown**: The shut_down action type is used to shut down the device.
 This is a special action used to power-down devices from the backend.

 #### How to add more Action Type functions
 If your use-case requires adding more action types, this section describes how to do it.